Hurricane Wilma: Florida

 In Monroe County, storm surge from Wilma impacted the Florida Keys twice, with the second event causing the worst coastal flooding in the island chain since Hurricane Betsy in 1965.
-At Dry Tortugas National Park, storm surge and winds damaged boats, destroyed docking facilities, and flooded the park office and livings quarters, but Fort Jefferson saw no major damage.
+At Dry Tortugas National Park, storm surge and winds damaged boats, destroyed docking facilities, and flooded the park office and living quarters, but Fort Jefferson saw no major damage.
 Water submerged roughly 60% of Key West and left approximately 690 apartment units, homes, and mobile homes uninhabitable.
 Wilma damaged more than 4,100 single-family residences, 20 of which sustained major damage, and 6 experienced complete destruction.
 The hurricane also damaged roughly 2,500 mobile homes, with 257 suffering substantial impact and 15 being destroyed.
 About 90 apartment and condominium units received some degree of impact.
-As many as 20,000 cars suffered damage, prompting the Key West Citizen to refer to the lower Florida Keys as a "car graveyard."
+As many as 20,000 cars suffered damage, prompting the Key West Citizen to refer to the lower Florida Keys as a "car graveyard".
 The storm ran hundreds of vessels aground, including 223 boats between Key West and Islamorada.
 Damage in Monroe County reached at least $200 million, with approximately half the total occurring in Key West, though the figure did not include incorporated areas.

 Storm surge in Collier County mostly impacted Chokoloskee, Everglades City, and Plantation Island.
 Surge destroyed around 200 recreational vehicles in Chokoloskee and covered Everglades City with about 4 ft of water, flooding structures including the Old Collier County Courthouse.
 The hurricane also caused major impact in Naples, especially to 90 high-rise condos.
 Buildings in the city suffered $150 million in damage.
 Additionally, high winds severely damaged 100 hangars at Naples Airport.
 Wilma damaged 16,000 businesses and homes to some degree in Collier County, with 394 buildings suffering damage to at least 50 percent of their structure.
 The hurricane destroyed 2 dwellings, 8 workplaces, and 615 mobile homes, about one-third in Immokalee.
 In total, the county reported $1.2 billion in damage, along with a death toll of 7.
 Hurricane-force wind gusts extended northward into Lee County.
 Bonita Springs experienced the worst impact in Lee County, with 972 homes reporting minor to major damage.
 In Cape Coral, Wilma impacted 511 residences; 490 dwellings suffered minor damage, 20 others experienced extensive damage, and 1 mobile home was destroyed.
 The storm also inflicted moderate to major damage to 78 businesses and demolished 1 other workplace.
 Insured and uninsured damage in the county totaled $101 million and one fatality occurred.